 A few other ways to increase cash flow could be increasing your number of customers, the amount of the average sale or how often people actually buy your service or product.

-Here’s how to build a cash flow statement
+How to build a cash flow statement

-While you can manually build out your own cash flow statement in Microsoft Excel, accounting software can also generate cash flow statements for you.
+While you can manually build out your own cash flow statement in Microsoft Excel, accounting software can also generate these statements for you.
 The key is making sure that all of the information you enter is absolutely correct — your statement will only be as accurate as the information you provide.

 There are automated approaches that can track what you’ve been paid, what you owe, and what you spend.
 If you bank with Lili, you’ll be able to connect the app with your accounting software.
 The more accounts you connect, the more accurate your company’s cash flow will be.

-There are two cash flow management techniques to consider:
+Two cash flow management techniques to consider

 Method #1: Indirect Cash Flow